 A new environment instance is created in Azure for testing.
-The new environment is generated from a configuration file which exists in the backups.
-Configuration files are contained in application packages.
-These configuration files define the environment.
-Microsoft Visual Studio automatically builds the environment and then IT management copies all the production code into the test environment.
-The configuration files and the application package solution files used by Team Foundation help ensure consistency and completeness.
+The new environment is generated from a configuration file which exists in the project and defines the environment.
+Microsoft Visual Studio automatically builds the environment.
+The configuration files and the application package solution files used by TFS help ensure consistency and completeness.